ShogoTakeuchi/vue-simple-toast/README.md

 </div>
 ```

-2. Add the following code to your Vue.js methods.
+2. Add the following code to your Vue component methods.
 ```
 methods: {
     showSuccess: function (e) {